johannes-wolf/typst-plot/plot.typ

 /* Returns the stroke color if set, or the nth default color */
 #let get-plot-color(data, n) = {
-  if "stroke" in data and data.stroke != auto {
+  if "stroke" in data and not data.stroke in (auto, none) {
     return data.stroke
   }
   return defaults.colors.at(calc.rem(n, defaults.colors.len()))